 Adjoining.
 Sharing an edge or a boundary; touching.

 Administrative Approval.
-The zoning approval that the Administrator or the Administrator’s designee is authorized to grant after Administrative Review.
+The zoning approval that the Director or the Director’s designee is authorized to grant after Administrative Review.

 Administrative Review.
-The evaluation of an application by the Administrator or designee, without a public hearing.
+The evaluation of an application by the Director or designee, without a public hearing.

 Adult Bookstore.
 An establishment having more than ten percent (10%) of its stock in trade and/or sales area in books, magazines, periodicals or other printed matter, or photographs, films, motion pictures, video cassettes, slides, tapes, records or other forms of visual or audio representations which are distinguished or characterized by their emphasis on matter depicting, describing or relating to sexual activities or sexual anatomical areas.